 Genesis 7:14 Meaning and Commentary

-“They entered the ark in pairs, male and female, just as God had commanded Noah.”– Genesis 7:14 (NLT)
+“They entered the boat in pairs, male and female, just as God had commanded Noah.
+Then the Lord closed the door behind them.”– Genesis 7:14 (NLT)

 What Does Genesis 7:14 Mean?